abarrak/terraform-oci-users/README.md

   local_users = [
     {
-      username    = "rclone-sa",
+      username    = "my-sa",
-      group       = "rclone-sa-group",
+      group       = "my-sa-group",
-      description = "A service account for rclone." policy      = [
+      description = "A service account for some bucket integrations service account." policy      = [
-        "Allow group rclone-group to read buckets in compartment A", "Allow group rclone-group to use buckets in compartment A" ]
+        "Allow group my-sa-group to read buckets in compartment A", "Allow group my-sa-group to use buckets in compartment B" ]
     }
   ]